eddo-cto/adversarial-audit-engine/plugins/adversarial-audit-engine/benchmarks/baselines/README.md

 the proxy is the ~70 speculative findings per paper the defense-gate would downgrade).
 The over-flagging ratio **varies with the paper** (lowest where the honest answer is already cautious, or the paper is genuinely broken; highest on complex-but-sound papers) — reported *with* its range.
-Adjudication is by the coordinator, to be re-confirmed blind by a fresh instance.
-No number reaches VALIDATED without the external human eye.
+The landing calls have been **re-adjudicated blind by a fresh, isolated instance** (relabelled pairs, targets neutralised, no key, no class labels): it reproduced the per-paper landing **identically** to the coordinator on all pairs, so the recall and the 0-false-positive figures do not rest on coordinator judgment.
+What remains un-blinded is only **closure**: two same-nature adjudicators dissolve the coordinator bias but stay at independence level 1–2 — no number reaches VALIDATED without the different-nature axis and, ultimately, the external human eye.